Aquae Sulis

 The Great Bath.
-Everything above the level of the pillar bases is of a later date.
+The Roman bath itself is substantially intact but everything above the level of the pillar bases is of a later date.

-Aquae Sulis (Latin for Waters of Sulis) was a small town in the Roman province of Britannia.
-Today it is the English city of Bath, Somerset.
+Aquae Sulis (Latin for Waters of Sulis) (now the city of Bath, Somerset) was a small town in the Roman province of Britannia, established in the first few years after the Romans arrived in Britain.
+It is situated where the Fosse Way crosses the River Avon, in an area of naturally occurring hot springs.
+The settlement had developed into an important walled temple and bath complex by the 3rd century AD, and appears to have served as a visitor attraction before falling into disrepair and eventual decline by the start of the 5th century.
 The Antonine Itinerary register of Roman roads lists the town as Aquis Sulis.
 Ptolemy records the town as Aquae calidae (warm waters) in his 2nd-century work Geographia, where it is listed as one of the cities of the Belgae.